 Tip #2 - Understand Where You Are Financially

 While this probably sounds like an obvious bit of advice to provide, you might be surprised about just how many small business owners don’t have a precise idea about where they stand financially at any given time.
 Having up-to-date accounts puts you firmly in control, allowing you to base those important financial decisions on facts, rather than assumptions.

 Tip #3 - Don’t Tie Up Money You Need Now

-Something else entrepreneurship short courses will teach you is that you should keep your powder dry and by that we mean avoiding tying up money you need now.
+Something else entrepreneurship short courses will teach you is that you should keep your powder dry, and by that, we mean avoiding tying up the money you need now.
 It could seem like a good idea to enjoy a great savings rate or pay down your mortgage, but that shouldn’t come at the expense of your ability to access funds quickly when you need to.
 Cash flow is a key factor that causes some businesses to fail.